BITSS-OPA/opa-deworming/index.md

 To account for different prevalence rates ($\eta$), the estimated treatment effect is decomposed in the impact of deworming on children who were treated and had a worm infection, or the effective treatment effect of deworming ($\lambda_{1}^{eff}$), and children who were treated and did not have a worm infection.
 By construction, the effect on this last group should be zero.
 Hence the effective treatment of deworming on infected populations will be equal to the estimated treatment (on the ovearll population), divided by the proportion of the prevalence of infections.

-In the original evaluation, the prevalence rates were very high (`r prevalence_0_so`), hence the effect on the infected population was similar to that of the overall population.
+In the original evaluation, the prevalence rates were very high (0.92), hence the effect on the infected population was similar to that of the overall population.
 Currently deworming interventions are often implemented in geographies with much lower prevalence rates (though in populations with sufficient infection to justify treatment in accordance with World Health Organization guidelines), hence to obtain the expected effect over the new region, the report needs to multiply the effect on the infected population by the prevalence rate in the new region ($\eta_{new}$).

 <details><summary>Show all the details</summary>